How Much Does a Suspended Ceiling Cost to Install?

 Days’ work | £150 - £200 |

-How Long Does It Take to Install a False or Suspended Ceiling?
+How Long Does It Take to Install a Suspended Ceiling?

 Most people believe that a false or suspended ceiling installation can be completed in a couple of hours, but it will most likely take a little longer.